jonnylee777/Predicting-Baseball-Pitches/README.md

 | KG4 | Linear SVM | 55.63% |

 Random Forest provided the strongest and most consistent performance and was selected as the primary model for the expanded system.

+The different datasets (KG1, KG2, etc.) refer to differently engineered versions of the dataset, with each version having a different composition of the features.

 The production pipeline continues to evaluate performance game-by-game against a stratified baseline and records: